lwinterface/panini/README.md

 ```
 What is NATS?

 It is a high-performance messaging system written in Golang.
 It is straightforward to use, can run millions of messages per minute through one broker, and easily scales if you need many brokers.
 Has 48 well-known clients, 11 of which are supported by maintainers, 18 are contributors to the community.
 Delivery Guarantees, High Availability and Fault Tolerance.
-Anthill based on NATS python client.
+Panini based on NATS python client.

 What is subject?